Alexandre-aksenov/endgame_shakmaty_cli/README.md

 # Endgame training for chess players.

 This computer game simulates solving exercises from a book about chess endgames.
-The player is presented with a position and is asked to play it against a program.
+The player is presented with a position and is asked to play against a program.
 The player is told at the end of the game whether the result corresponds to the expected one.
 In this case, the player can progress to the next exercise.